 Wimbledon officials apologise after line-calling tech is turned off in error

-The technology being unavailable led to a missed call at a crucial moment of the contest.
+The technology being unavailable led to a missed call at a crucial moment of Anastasia Pavlyuchenkova’s win over Sonay Kartal

 Wimbledon officials have apologised to Anastasia Pavlyuchenkova and Sonay Kartal after an embarrassing malfunction of the new electronic line-calling system on Centre Court.